uos/rmcl/README.md

 RMCL itself doesn't provide any tools to visualize the maps (triangle meshes).
 If you want to see the map in RViz, use for example the `rviz_mesh_plugin` of the [mesh_tools](https://github.com/uos/mesh_tools).

-Once the launch file is started.
-The output in Terminal should look as follows:
+Once the launch file is started, the output in Terminal should look as follows:

 ```console
 Combining Unit: CPU